 READER’S GUIDE FOR THE NEWCOMERS

-Why did the author choose to situate herself inside Room 142?
-What takes place in that classroom over the course of the school year?
-Is what happens a local story, a national story, or an international story?
+1. Why did the author choose to situate herself inside Room 142?
+What takes place in that classroom and in the United States over the course of the 2015-2016 school year?

-What happened in the Democratic Republic of Congo to displace Methusella and Solomon?
+6. What happened in the Democratic Republic of Congo that resulted in Tchiza, Beya, and their nine children arriving in the United States?

-How did your sense of the students portrayed change over time?
+10. How did your sense of the students change over time?
 What was it like for the students when they first arrived?
 How did they evolve?

-Why did Eddie Williams teach English as a Second Language?
-How did his background affect how he behaved inside the classroom?
+12. Why did Eddie Williams teach in an English Language Acquisition class?
+What kind of teacher was he?
+How did his background affect how he behaved in the classroom?

-At one point, the author visits the Congolese family, and after some conversation, both the father and the interpreter turn to stare at her.
+14. At one point, the author visits the Congolese family, and after some conversation, both the father and the interpreter turn to stare at her.
 The author says she felt as if they were thinking, ‘What are we supposed to do about the terrible innocence of Americans?’
 What did she mean by that phrase?
-What do Americans not know and why is it terrible?
+What do Americans not know?

 15. How did this book leave you feeling about refugees?
 Should the United States accept more refugees for resettlement?
 How did the author handle the political backdrop, and did you feel she was fair-minded?
 Do you agree or disagree with current policies on refugee resettlement in the US?